-The Executive Board sets the targets for the proportion of women at the two levels below the Executive Board in accordance with Section 76 (4) of the AktG and Section 4.1.5 of the GCGC.
+The Executive Board sets the targets for the proportion of women at the two levels below the Executive Board in accordance with Section 76 (4) of the AktG and Section 4.1.5 of the GCGC 2017.

-At the turn of the year 2016/2017, the Executive Board set a target of 30.0% for the proportion of women in the first management level below the Executive Board ("direct reports") and a target of 30.0% for the proportion of women for the subordinate management levels ("direct reports" to the first management level) by December 31, 2021 for Fraport AG.
-At the end of 2017, the proportion of women in the first management level amounted to around 26.9% and 24.5% in the second management level.
+At the turn of the year 2016/2017, the Executive Board set a target of 30.0% for the proportion of women in the first management level below the Executive Board ("direct reports") and a target of 30.0% for the proportion of women for the subordinate management level ("direct reports" to the first management level) by December 31, 2021 for Fraport AG.
+As at the balance sheet date for 2019, the proportion of women in the first management level amounted to around 28.0% and 27.1% in the second management level.